aryaman0098/Record-Fetcher/Readme.md

 ```
 cd ..
 ```
-and run this command in your terminal
+and run these commands in your terminal

 ```
 npm install